 - His Excellency George L. Marcantonatos, Ambassador of Greece to Canada

 - His Excellency Gian Lorenzo Cornado, Ambassador of Italy to Canada

-Olympus: The Greco-Roman Collections of Berlin is the first major exhibition of classical antiquities in Winnipeg in over half a century.
-The WAG is one of only two venues in North America to present this monumental exhibition of ancient Greek and Roman art dating from the 5th century BC to the 2nd century AD, through a partnership with the Staatliche Museen zu Berlin (Berlin State Museums).
-When it comes to collections of classical art, it doesn’t get much better than this!
+Olympus: The Greco-Roman Collections of Berlin is the first major exhibition of classical antiquities in Manitoba in over half a century.
+The WAG is one of only two venues in North America to present this monumental show of ancient Greek and Roman art dating from the 7th century BC to the 2nd century AD, through a partnership with the Staatliche Museen zu Berlin (National Museums in Berlin).
+When it comes to classical art, it doesn’t get much better than this!

-Olympus features over 160 works, including marble statues and reliefs, bronze statuettes, terracotta vases, and jewelry from the Berlin State Museum’s classical antiquities collection, drawn from the Altes Museum and the Pergamonmuseum.
+Olympus features over 160 works, including marble statues and reliefs, bronze statuettes, terracotta vases, and jewellery from the National Museums in Berlin's Antikensammlung (Collection of Classical Antiquities), drawn from the Altes Museum (Old Museum), the Neues Museum (New Museum), and the Pergamonmuseum (Pergamon Museum).
 Originating in the 17th century with the Electors of Brandenburg, the collection was built over three centuries from archaeological excavations in Italy, Greece, and Asia Minor from such sites as Olympia in 1845, Vulci in 1852, and Pergamon in 1878.
 Rarely seen outside of Europe, the collection survived the Napoleonic Wars, two World Wars, and the fall of the Berlin Wall.